default-007/Web-Portfolio-Project/README.md

 * Chrome
 * Mozilla Firefox
 * Safaris
+* Opera Mini
-*
+* Microsoft Edge
 {You can also clone or download the files and view them on your browser locally}

 ## Known Bugs
-The navigation bar has some issues and not displaying the active button
+The navigation bar has some issues and not displaying the active button.The images are 4k, might take sometime loading.

 ## Technologies Used
 The site was created using purely html and css.